HybridSatyam/Singrauli-Geominerals/README.md

 💻 System Used: Developed on a HP Pavilion 14-dv2053TU — a powerful and reliable machine.

 🧑‍💻 Developed By:
-Satyam Singh.
-Hybrid Mechanical Engineer
+Satyam Singh | Hybrid Mechanical Engineer

 Snapshot 🖼️: